bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 - [MDN — JavaScript Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules)
 - [Unbundling The JavaScript Module Bundler](https://www.youtube.com/watch?v=WGlT921ixx4)

-Fun fact, “ECMAScript” is actually the official name of JavaScript.
+Fun fact, “ECMAScript " is actually the official name of JavaScript.
 This is because the committee that defines the language specification of JavaScript is part of the European Computer Manufacturers Association (ECMA).

 In 2015, the ECMA released a new specification for JavaScript that brought a ton of new features and improvements to the language.
-The name of this release was “ECMAScript 2015,” but since it is considered the sixth version of the language to be released it is commonly referred to as simply “ES6.”
+The name of this release was “ECMAScript 2015, " but since it is considered the sixth version of the language to be released it is commonly referred to as simply “ES6. "

 Below are a number of resources that cover those changes and improvements.